 About the author

-Peter Kimmel, AIA, IFMA Fellow, a former facilities manager, is Publisher of FMLink, the information-based online magazine for facilities managers (https://fmlink.com).
+Peter Kimmel, AIA, IFMA Fellow, a former facilities manager, is the founding publisher of FMLink, the information-based online magazine for facilities managers (https://fmlink.com).
 He also is a Principal of FM BENCHMARKING, the online benchmarking service for facilities managers (http://fmbenchmarking.com).

 Prior to founding FMLink in 1995, Peter was president of his own FM consulting firm for more than ten years, focusing on helping FMs automate their facility operations and develop strategic facility plans.
 Before that, he managed facilities in the Federal government and in the private sector for over ten years, including the development of federal policies and programs.

 Peter speaks at a variety of conferences, and his writings have been published in most FM magazines.
 He is a six-time winner of the International Facility Management Association’s (IFMA’s) Distinguished Author Award (most recently in 2020 for this e-book); besides this 2020 award, he is particularly proud of his 2014 e-book on benchmarking, which was commissioned by the IFMA Foundation.
 He also was the founding President of IFMA’s Capital Chapter.
 IFMA has honored Peter with its award for Distinguished Service, and in 1997, he was named an IFMA Fellow.

 Peter is a registered architect and holds a Master of Architecture degree from the University of California.